NomicFoundation/hardhat/docs/buidler-evm/README.md

       at process._tickCallback (internal/process/next_tick.js:68:7)
 ```

-This logging is enabled by default when using Buidler EVM's node (i.e. `npx buidler node`), but disabled when using
+This logging is enabled by default when using Hardhat EVM's node (i.e. `npx hardhat node`), but disabled when using
-the in-process Buidler EVM provider.
-See [Buidler EVM's config](../config/README.md#buidler-evm-network) enabled it in both.
+the in-process Hardhat EVM provider.
+See [Hardhat EVM's config](../config/README.md#hardhat-evm-network) enabled it in both.

-## Buidler EVM initial state
+## Hardhat EVM initial state

-Buidler EVM is initialized by default in this state:
+Hardhat EVM is initialized by default in this state:

 - A brand new blockchain, just with the genesis block.
 - 20 accounts with 10000 ETH each